mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ## Plugin Transparency

-This second approach is presented in the {{PQUIC}} research paper, and suggests going beyond to the restrictive approach of a centralized trust model.
+This second approach is presented in the {{PQUIC}} research paper, and suggests going beyond the restrictive approach of a centralized trust model.
 The centralized trust model obliges the server to update manually their list of supported plugins.
-It also prevents the client from injecting a plugin that the server has not marked to support, e.g. because the server is unaware of its existence or its list has not been updated.
+It also prevents the client from injecting a plugin that the server has not marked as supported, e.g. because the server is unaware of its existence, or because its list has not been updated.

 The suggested design, called Plugin Transparency, proposes a methodology to transparently distribute plugins created by independent developers and verified by freely selected plugin validators.
-Those validators endorse verifying some publicly known safety or security property.
+Those validators endorse verifying some publicly known safety or security properties.
 A QUIC endpoint can announce a set of conditions to accept a plugin as a first order logic formula bound to plugin validators.
-Whenever the other peer is willing to inject a plugin, it MUST send a (unforgeable) proof that fulfills the requirements expressed by the logic formula.
+Whenever the other peer is willing to inject a plugin, it MUST send a (unforgeable) proof fulfilling the requirements expressed by this logic formula.
 If the requirements are met, then the endpoint MAY safely accept the plugin and MUST update its list of plugin supported.
-Compared to the Central authority approach, supported plugins are updated as part of the protocol design or as a consequence of any change to the default logic formula bound to plugin acceptance.
+Compared to the central authority approach, supported plugins are updated as part of the protocol design or as a consequence of any change to the default logic formula bound to plugin acceptance.